 In order to prevent this from happening, make sure you are constantly checking your dog for any ticks that may be hiding within his coat.
 If you do spot a tick, use gloves to remove the specimen to prevent it from biting you as well.
 If you are concerned about your dog bringing ticks into your home or yard, try using a tick control product recommended by your veterinarian.

 How to Treat Lyme Disease in Dogs

-As a loving pet owner, take as many precautionary measures as possible to prevent your dog from contracting Lyme disease, especially if you live in an area that has a high rate of Lyme disease.
-Aside from limiting your dog’s exposure to dense, wooded areas and checking his coat on a regular basis for ticks, also ask your veterinarian if he should be given a Lyme disease vaccination.
+As a loving pet owner, take as many precautionary measures as possible to prevent your dog from contracting Lyme disease, especially if you live in an area that has a high rate of chronic Lyme disease.
+Aside from limiting your dog’s exposure to dense, wooded areas and checking his coat on a regular basis for ticks, also ask your veterinarian if he should be given a canine Lyme disease vaccination.

 If your furry companion has been diagnosed with Lyme disease, just know he is going to be okay.
 As soon as you are able to spot symptoms and take him in for testing, the faster he will be able to get back to living his healthy and normal life.